tytydraco/yessleep/out/The_sound_down_the_hall_came_from_something_much_much_worse.md

 Passing frames of convoluted scenes too short-lived to make sense.

-Then a brief picture of the past in her beautiful face, and only her face, that I couldn't hold on to.
+Then a brief picture of the past in her face, and only her face, that I couldn't hold on to.

 And then I was back in the park.

 But it wasn't the same.
-What radiance had been, was gone.
+What radiance there had been, was gone.

 It was just me, on a blanket then grey, on a slope surrounded by grass a darker shade of grey, under the big oak tree swaying serene in a light breeze.